stephaneworkspace/backupmysystemusb2ub/README.rst

    sudo apt-get install libyaml-dev python3-gi sudo -H pip3 install backupmystemusb2usb

-You have to create a config.yml file
+You have to create a config.yml file (you can saved it into your ~/.local/share/backupmysystemusb2usb directory)

 .. code-block:: bash